The Blue Sky Meditation Protocol

 Oh, meditation… That’s like thinking about not thinking right?
 I already tried meditation, I suck at meditation.
 I just get irritated with myself for thinking when I shouldn’t be thinking.

-Well… You probably haven’t had success with meditation yet because your mind needs to warm up, your mind needs some foreplay to actually meditate.
+Well… You probably haven’t had success with meditation yet because your mind needs to warm up, your mind needs some foreplay to meditate.

 The Blue Sky Protocol is a process that will lubricate your mind like it’s in a candlelit, jacuzzi filled with KY jelly with a Barry White album playing in the background.